-In recent years Scott has shown widely in the USA and Europe, particularly in Germany, where he lived and taught in the 80s and 90s.
+In recent years Scott has shown widely in the USA and Europe, particularly in Germany, where he lived and taught in the 1980s and 1990s.
 His work is in numerous public collections, including Tate, London, Museum of Fine Arts, Boston, the Arts Council of Great Britain, Wilhelm Lehmbruck Museum, Duisberg, Edmonton Art Gallery, Alberta, the Museum of Modern Art, New York.
 In 2008 his work was included in a group show 'New Generation Revisited' at the New Art Centre, Salisbury.
 He now lives in Yorkshire and Sri Lanka.

 The New Art Centre is pleased to announce the recent purchase of Counterpoint X by the Skulpturenmuseum Glaskasten in Marl, Germany.
 Tim Scott's piece will be joining the Marl Museum's outstanding collection of modernist and contemporary art and exhibited in the near future.